Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Minimum Wage, Overtime, and Wage Recordkeeping

-The Rhode Island minimum wage statute prescribes scheduled increases through January 1, 2025.
+Recent amendments to the Rhode Island minimum wage statute prescribe scheduled increases through January 1, 2027.
 R.I.
-Gen. Laws § 28-12-3.
-As of January 1, 2024, the State of Rhode Island set minimum wage at not less than $14.00 per hour.
+Gen. Laws § 28-12-3; RI LEGIS 25-222, 2025 Rhode Island Laws Ch.
+25-222 (25-H 5029).
+As of January 1, 2025, the State of Rhode Island set minimum wage at not less than $15.00 per hour.
 Id.
 Refer to the statute for the most current minimum wage.
 Id.
-The minimum wage will increase to $15.00 on January 1, 2025.
+The minimum wage will increase to $16.00 on January 1, 2026.
 Id.

-Generally, if an employee works more than 40 hours per week, they must be compensated at a rate of one and one-half times the regular rate of pay at which they are employed.
+Employers that pay delivery drivers or sales merchandisers an overtime rate of compensation for hours worked of more than 40 hours in any one week may not calculate that overtime rate of compensation by the fluctuating workweek method found under 29 CFR § 778.114.
 R.I.
-Gen. Laws § 28-12-4.1.
-Employers that pay delivery drivers or sales merchandisers an overtime rate of compensation for hours worked of more than 40 hours in any one week may not calculate that overtime rate of compensation by the fluctuating workweek method found under 29 CFR § 778.114.
+Gen. Laws § 28-12-4.1(a).

 Firefighters may not be employed for an average workweek longer than 42 hours unless the firefighter is compensated at the rate of one and one-half times their regular rate, for all hours worked in excess of 42 hours based upon an average workweek.
-Id.
+R.I.
+Gen. Laws § 28-12-4.1(c).
 An average workweek shall be calculated utilizing the prior consecutive eight-week period, based upon a seven-day workweek.
 Id.

 Final Payments

-Payment on Separation by Employer.
 R.I.
 Gen. Laws § 28-14-4.

 Whenever an employee separates or is separated from the payroll of an employer, the unpaid wages or compensation of the employee shall become due on the next regular payday and payable at the usual place of payment.